reymond-group/smilesDrawer/docs/basic/README.md

 <canvas data-smiles="c1ccc2c(c1)C(=O)/C(=C\3/C(=O)c4ccccc4N3)/N2"></canvas>
 ```

 Once the page  has fully loaded,  call  `SmilesDrawer.apply()`.
-You'll probably
+Pass an options
-want to pass an options object as the first argument, as this is how you control
+object as the first argument to control the size of the drawings (the default is
-the size of the drawings (the default is 500 by 500).
+500 by 500).

 ```html
   <!-- ... -->